bbyee/Two-Suns-NextJS/README.md

 ## Description

-A MVP Application that lets you translate phrase into a variety of Star Wars languages!
+A MVP Application built with Next.js that lets you translate phrase into a variety of Star Wars languages!

 ![Demo](demo/main.gif)